SirajRafique/Memory-Game/README.md

 # Memory Game - Body Parts
 --------------------------

 ## Introduction

 Welcome to my second project (MS2).
-This is a memory game for learning the body parts in English aimed at children or elementary level learners.
+This is a game that tests your memory while also learning the body parts in English.
+It is designed for children or elementary level learners.

 The primary goal of the website is for users to learn and/or practice their english in the form of a game.

 There are 8 pictures and 8 cards.
-The user needs to match the pairs inside a minute to complete the game.
+The user needs to select a difficulty level and then match the pairs within the time limit set to complete the game.

 You can view the deployed game [here](https://sirajrafique.github.io/Memory-Game/)

 ![image](https://user-images.githubusercontent.com/80712910/124814255-af3e9980-df5d-11eb-8c29-5e9cb55bf4ca.png)

 ## Table of Contents
 -----------------------------------------------------------------
 * [1.
 UX](#UX)
     * [1.1 Client Stories](#clientstories)
     * [1.2 Mock Up](#mockup)